Estimating and reporting

 as_flextable() %>%

-labelizor(j = "Variable", labels = labels, part = "all") %>%
+labelizor(j = "Variable", labels = labels, part = "body") %>%

 fix_border_issues() %>%